dotnet/docs-maui/docs/platform-integration/sensors/geolocation.md

 # [iOS](#tab/ios)

-In your _Info.plist_ file, add the following keys:
+In the _Platforms/iOS/Info.plist_ file, add the following keys and values:

 ```xml
 <key>NSLocationWhenInUseUsageDescription</key>